kkuette/TradzQAI/README.md

 # TradzQAI

-This project contains GUI for monitoring behaviour and/or backtesting trading agent (or algorithms), and some RL agent like DQN agent.
+This project contains GUI for monitoring behaviour and/or backtesting trading agent (or algorithms) on a trading env, and some RL agent like DQN agent.

 TradzQAI has been inspired by q-trader.
 Indicators lib come from [pyti](https://github.com/kylejusticemagnuson/pyti)